samkamin/codenow/README.md

 When we clicked on the checkbox, it "called" the `showmessage` function.
 That in turn called `alert`, which is a function built into JavaScript that pops up a message, in this case containing `Important message`.
-When the clickbox was clicked, the screen popped up:
+When the clickbox was clicked, the message popped up:

 <img src="screenshot1.png" height=300>

+So that's where we got to on Sunday; all of you got that working and it should be in your Cloud9 files and also saved in your github repo.

+The next step is trickier: we need to have the JavaScript code *make changes in the html*.
+We'll do that next.
+We want to do two things: (1) When we click on the checkbox in a row, change the formatting of that row; I'm going to set the text color to gray.
+This part we started on but didn't finish.
+(2) Add a new row to the table, i.e. a new todo.
+We didn't discuss that, but I've put it in here.